Realization of superabsorption by time reversal of superradiance

-\textbf{Author Contributions}\\ D.Y. and K.A. conceived the experiment.
-D.Y., S.O., J.H. and G.S performed the experiment.
-D.Y. analyzed the data and carried out theoretical investigations.
+D.Y. and K.A. conceived the experiment.
+D.Y. performed experiments with help from S.O., J.H. and G.S..
+D.Y. analysed the data and carried out theoretical investigations with help from Ju.K..
 K.A. supervised overall experimental and theoretical works.
 D.Y. and K.A. wrote the manuscript.
 All authors participated in discussions.\\